Day 1: Australia – – Seoul

 Today we explore the many archaeological sites and temples of this ancient city.
 We begin, by visiting the Cheomseongdae Astronomical Observatory, constructed during the reign of Queen Seon-deok (632-647A.D).
 After, visit the Royal Tumuli Park, scattered with unique earthen mounds which are tombs of kings and nobles.
 Enjoy Gyeongju National Museum, home to many Silla Kingdom relics.
 Visit both the Bulguksa Temple and Seokguram Grotto Temple both UNESCO sites, both dating back to 700 A.D and considered a national treasure.

-Today, we leave Gyeongju behind us and make our way to the port city of Busan.
-On arrival, enjoy a half-day tour of the dynamic port city of Busan, including a visit to Haedong Yonggungsa Temple, Nurimaru APEC House, Busan Tower, BIFF Square, Jagalchi Fish Market and Kukje Market.
+Today, enjoy a half-day tour of the dynamic port city of Busan, including a visit to Haedong Yonggungsa Temple, Nurimaru APEC House, Busan Tower, BIFF Square, Jagalchi Fish Market and Kukje Market.
 After, return to the hotel where the rest of the day is at leisure.

 Day 8: Busan – – Fukuoka (B)